elastic/rally-eventdata-track/README.md

 How to Contribute
 -----------------

-If you want to contribute to this track, please ensure that it works against the master version of Elasticsearch (i.e. submit PRs against the master branch).
+If you want to contribute to this track, please ensure that it works against the main version of Elasticsearch (i.e. submit PRs against the master branch).
 We can then check whether it's feasible to backport the track to earlier Elasticsearch versions.

 See all details in the [contributor guidelines](https://github.com/elastic/rally/blob/master/CONTRIBUTING.md).